sihatafnan/meta-archive-visualization/README.md

 # meta-archive-visualization
 The goal of this task is to show some information visualization related to account privacy to a facebook user.
+This task was done as part of CS204 : Usable Security and Privacy course's Homework 1.

 ### How to run

-After unzipping the facebook's downloaded data, you will have following structure in your root dir(output of <u>tree -L 1</u>)
+After unzipping the facebook's downloaded data, you will have following structure in your root dir(output of ```tree -L 1```)

 .